 OTG Troubleshooter: Solution of OTG Failing to Recognize USB

-Previously, we have discussed how to watch movies on USB disk by connecting Android phone and USB flash drive with OTG cable.
-In the process, some complains OTG failed to recognize their USB disk.
+Previously, we have discussed how to watch movies on USB disk by connecting Android phone and USB pendrive with OTG cable.
+In the process, some complain that the computer doesn't pop anything after connecting OTG USB or the system does not detect OTG USB signal.
 In this post, let’s see how to fix OTG cannot detect USB.

 - Backup your USB drivers first.